Project Type: Enterprise Design System

 Component Library: Buttons, forms, cards, modals, navigation elements.

-Documentation Site: Living repository with design rationale and code snippets.
+Documentation: Living repository with design rationale and code snippets.

 Design Guidelines: Standards for visual, interaction, and accessibility compliance.